 Yes.
-Sports betting was recently addressed in the United States thanks due to a Supreme Court decision that repealed PASPA, the long-standing federal ban on state-regulated sports gambling.
+Sports betting was recently addressed in the United States thanks to a Supreme Court decision that overturned PASPA, the long-standing federal ban on state-regulated sports gambling.
 Their ruling freed up states to pass legislation to introduce domestic betting options, most of which plan to provide sportsbooks through brick-and-mortar establishments (i.e. existing casinos).
 The Federal Wire Act is another law that prohibits US-based online sportsbooks and multiple states have included provisions for online/mobile betting options in anticipation of the law’s repeal.

 When Is The College World Series?